buy-contest-form

 COMPETITION LAW ENFORCEMENT

-The Competition Act is enforced and administered by the Competition Bureau, which is a federal enforcement agency headed by the Commissioner of Competition.
+Canada’s federal Competition Act is enforced and administered by the Competition Bureau, which is a federal enforcement agency based in Ottawa and headed by the Commissioner of Competition.

-The Competition Bureau investigates potential criminal competition law offences and civil reviewable matters under the Competition Act based on its own investigations and complaints from consumers, competitors and marketplace participants.
+The Competition Bureau investigates potential criminal competition law offences and civil reviewable matters under the Competition Act based on its own investigations, complaints from consumers, competitors and other marketplace participants and information it obtains from applicants seeking immunity or leniency under its Immunity and Leniency Programs.

 The Competition Bureau has significant powers to investigate potential violations of the Competition Act.
 These include the ability to obtain court orders to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath or require companies and individuals to produce documents or responses to written information requests.